divyanshyadavv/Adani-Group-Stocks-Analysis-SQL/README.md

 GO
 ```

-# 📊 Data Exploration & Analysis on Adani Stock Dataset
+#  Data Exploration & Analysis on Adani Stock Dataset

 After cleaning and preparing the data, we perform exploratory queries to uncover trading trends, stock performance, and investor behavior across Adani Group companies.

-## 🔎 Q1.
+##  Q1.
 Total Records in the Dataset
 ```sql
 SELECT COUNT(*) AS TotalRecords
 FROM AdaniStockData_Clean;
 ````

-✅ Tells us **how many trading entries** exist in the dataset.
+Tells us **how many trading entries** exist in the dataset.

 ---

-## 🏢 Q2.
+##  Q2.
 Distinct Companies & Symbols

 ```sql
 SELECT DISTINCT company, symbol
 FROM AdaniStockData_Clean;
 ```

-✅ Helps verify **all companies included** and their ticker symbols.
+ -Helps verify **all companies included** and their ticker symbols.

 ---

-## 📈 Q3.
+##  Q3.
 Top 5 Companies by Highest Trading Volumes

 ```sql
 SELECT TOP 5 company,